flomasakhwe/Anita-s-Kitchen/README.md

 Clone this repo to your desktop

 ## Live Website
-To access the website go to(flomasakhwe.github.io/Anitas-Kitchen/)
+To access the website go to[Anita's Kitchen](flomasakhwe.github.io/Anitas-Kitchen/)

 (c) 2018 GitHub.Inc